mondoohq/mondoo-operator/docs/user-manual-kubectl.md

 kubectl apply -f mondoo-operator-manifests.yaml
 ```

-2. Configure the Mondoo secret:
+2. Configure the Mondoo Secret:

 - Create a new Mondoo service account to report assessments to [Mondoo Platform](https://mondoo.com/docs/platform/service_accounts)
 - Store the service account json into a local file `creds.json`